This Chicken Noodle Stir Fry in Peanut Sauce is a simple and flexible weeknight family meal that you’ll definitely want to keep in the rotation!

 - In a large skillet, heat the remaining 2 Tablespoons of peanut oil over medium-high heat.

-- Add the chicken and saute for 10-15 minutes, stirring occasionally, until browned on the outside and cooked through.
+- Add the marinated chicken and sauté for 10-15 minutes, stirring occasionally, until browned on the outside and cooked through.
 Set the chicken aside.

-- Top with the green onions and chopped peanuts and serve!
+- Top with the green onions and chopped peanuts.
+Serve!